JudiniLabs/code-gpt-docs/docs/tutorial-basics/docs_issues.md

 ## Tips for Effective Issue Reporting
 - Be Specific: Provide as much detail as possible to help us understand and reproduce the issue.
 - Stay on Topic: Focus on a single issue per report.
 If you have multiple issues, create separate reports for each.
-- Follow Up: If more information becomes available, update the issue with new details.
+- Follow-up: If more information becomes available, update the issue with new details.

 By following these guidelines, you help us improve CodeGPT for everyone.
 Thank you for your contribution!